YanchWare/fractal-samples/azure/prometheus-ambassador-sample/README.md

-# Prometheus in AKS sample
+# Prometheus with Ambassador in AKS sample

 ## Introduction